emirzeco/PAIRS/README.md

-# PAIRS
+# Means-Tested Benefits and Relationship Satisfaction among Low-Income Couples in Germany

-This paper studies how means-tested benefit receipt is associated with relationship satisfaction among low-income couples in Germany.
-Using longitudinal dyadic data from pairfam and FReDA, it tests whether benefits act as a protective resource or a risk factor depending on type, duration, and partner.
+This article investigates potential risk- and protective factors of means-tested benefits on relationship satisfaction among low-income couples in Germany.
+I focus on economic as well as stigmatization effects of welfare benefit, while differentiating between men and women.
+Implications of welfare benefits on couples so far has been neglected in the literature.
+However, this gap is particularly relevant given the importance of means-tested benefits in supporting low-income households and the potential psychological costs of welfare dependency and the everyday challenges faced by these groups.
+To address this issue, I use longitudinal methods with data from The German Family Panel (pairfam) and The German Family Demography Panel Study (FReDA), covering waves 1–16.